author

 About the author

-Born in Oppeln, Germany, on January 21, 1861, he studied at the universities of Berlin, Breslau, and Leipzig before moving into teaching in the United States.
-Early in his American career he taught modern languages in Rhode Island and Massachusetts, then joined Johns Hopkins University in 1891.
+Born in Oppeln, Germany, on January 21, 1861, he studied at the universities of Berlin, Breslau, and Leipzig before moving into academic work in the United States.
+Early in his career he taught modern languages in Providence, Rhode Island, and New Bedford, Massachusetts, and in 1891 he joined Johns Hopkins University.